kg583/TIGHT/README.md

 	* May preserve duplicate edges if the vertex is not empty
 	* Returns `V` in all cases
 * `SUB`: Creates the induced subgraph on the vertices in `Ans`
-	* Returns the edges of the subgraph in all cases
+	* Returns the edges of the subgraph if it is non-empty
+* `TO`: Checks if the vertices `Ans(1)` and `Ans(2)` are adjacent
+	* Returns the index of the connecting edge if it exists and zero otherwise
+* `VS`: Lists the vertices adjacent to the vertex `Ans` sorted by connecting edge weight
+	* Returns the adjacent vertices if any exist

 Have any questions?
 Found a bug?
 Contact kg583 on TI-Basic Developer or Cemetech.